 8. Travertine Hot Springs, California

 A visit to these beautiful hot springs near Bridgeport in California is something for the ultimate nature lover.
 Located just a few miles off Highway 395, you come upon several hot pools facing the impressive panorama of Sawtooth Ridge.
 The magma of the surrounding earth is so hot that you can boil an egg.
 The water in the first pools is hotter than the one higher up, so test before you jump in, you want neither a heart attack nor blisters.
 Camping is allowed nearby, but be prepared, there are no facilities of any kind.
-Bring your own food and drink and just pitch your tent where you want, then set off for the pools early in the morning because these springs are popular, and you want sufficient space to enjoy your bath.
+Bring your own food and drink and find the perfect dispersed camping spot, then set off for the pools early in the morning because these springs are popular, and you want sufficient space to enjoy your bath.

 9. Champagne Pool, New Zealand